About Us

 I. Rural Infrastructure Development Fund (RIDF)

 A major policy initiative for rural infrastructure development has been the setting up of RIDF in NABARD in 1995 for financing rural infrastructure projects.
 RIDF was set up to fund infrastructure projects in States, which are incomplete due to lack of financial resources.
-Due to inadequacy of critical infrastructure, banks were unable to channelise their lending to agriculture as per priority sector guidelines.
+Due to inadequacy of critical infrastructure, banks were unable to channelize their lending to agriculture as per priority sector guidelines.

 The Government of India, therefore, announced setting up of Rural Infrastructure Development Fund (RIDF) in the budget of 1995-96, to be operationalised by NABARD towards financing of, at that time, the ongoing rural infrastructure projects in the irrigation sector.
-Subsequently, RIDF was made available for new rural infrastructure projects and its ambit was broad based to cover almost all important aspects of rural infrastructure.
+Subsequently, RIDF was made available for new rural infrastructure projects and its ambit was broad based to cover almost all-important aspects of rural infrastructure.

 Resources to RIDF are contributed out of the shortfall in lending to priority sectors by Commercial Banks as stipulated by RBI.